loiyumba/loiyumba.github.io/_posts/2016-08-13-LinePlots.md

 [![8thPlot]({{ site.url }}/img/LinePlots/9th plot.png)]({{ site.url }}/img/LinePlots/9th plot.png)

-We can change to font to xkcd and turn the plot theme into xkcd theme.
+We can change the font to xkcd and turn the plot theme into xkcd theme.
 For this we need to load the `extrafont` package

 ```r
 require(extrafont)